Equal Employment Opportunity Commitment

 The College shall not penalize any employee, regardless of marital status, because they may require time away from work for childbearing or child care.
 Such leaves shall conform with stated College policy Family Leave.

-The College commits itself to this policy not only because of legal obligations, but because it believes that such practices are basic to human dignity.
+The College commits itself to this policy not only because of legal obligations, but because it fully believes that such practices are basic to human dignity.